 Reviewed by Mike G

-Did these guys invent modern lounge music?
-The pair would probably balk at the suggestion but Peter Kruder and Richard Dorfmeister certainly put Vienna on the map as Europe's capital of downtempo lounge in the 1990's.
-It says much for the power of the remix that, despite being occasional DJ's and composers of their own music, they have made the greatest impact through producing and reinventing the work of others.
+Did these guys invent electronic lounge music at its 90's ground zero?
+The pair would probably balk at the suggestion but Peter Kruder and Richard Dorfmeister were certainly one of the earliest purveyors of trip-hop and stoner beats.
+It also says much for the power of the remix that, despite being occasional composers of their own downtempo material, they have made their greatest impact on recorded music through producing and reinventing the work of others.
+The catalogue of album and EP releases under their own name is actually quite small - since the 90's, they have been active under the K&D name mostly as performing DJ's or doing one-off remixes.

-Although K & D as a duo have released little music since The K & D Sessions, they continue to engage in high quality solo projects.
+K & D have released little original music as a duo since The K & D Sessions - the Shakatakadoodub EP from 2008 is about all there is, an excellent collection of scattered tracks from late 90's compilations.
+But they remain highly regarded DJ's and have also pursued some high quality solo projects.
 Look out for the early albums of Richard Dorfmeister's band Tosca and also the self-titled release by Peter Kruder's Peace Orchestra.